zerocompany8091/gtaohelp/README.md

 * Stunt jumps
 There are more, google is your friend.

 ## Player Skills
 It is always good to work on your player skills and stats.
 Although methods change over time here are hints:
+* Stamina - RUN BABY RUN!!! rubber band across the map once you are earning passive income.
-* Driving - Drive!
+* Shooting - Headshots baby.
+Shoot peds!
 * Strength - Face punch peds on the pier.
-HInt - Start one of the gerald missions to avoid getting a wanted level while doing this.
+Hint - Start one of the gerald missions to avoid getting a wanted level while doing this.
 * Stealth - Go into sneak mode and rubber band your controller to walk across the map a few times
+* Flying - Well duh swimming is not going to do shit here.
+Go to flight school at LSA and fly baby fly!
+* Driving - Well duh, Drive!
-* Breath - Swim underwater.
+* Lung Capacity - Swim underwater.
 This is one of the harder time consuming ones but worth it when you get to the cayo heist.

 ## Modding and Mods
 As i mentioned, these are against thr R* TOS.
 Use entirely at your own risk.